Security

 App Permission Management

-Review these permissions and revoke any that are unnecessary:
+Review these permissions regularly and revoke any that are unnecessary:

 • Camera — Only apps that genuinely need to take photos